 - Credits earned vary according to the policies of the students' home institutions.
 According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home university, for the duration of the program.

 The transcript from the Institut Catholique de Paris will reflect contact hours for each course listed below.
 Please be in touch with your U.S. University regarding credit transfer for this program.

-- The September Intensive Month program can be a preface to the Fall semester or year programs at the Catholic University of Paris.
-You can typically stay in ISA housing between the sessions but will be responsible for extra housing costs.
+- Depending on program dates, the January Intensive Month program may be added a preface to semester or programs in Paris; however, it may function best as a stand-alone program.
+If you take the January Intensive Month before the spring semester, you can typically stay in ISA housing between the sessions but will be responsible for extra housing costs.

 - Students typically progress one language level over the course of an intensive month, per the Institut Catholique de Paris language level system.
 Language level progression cannot be guaranteed.